bevyengine/rfcs/rfcs/67-reflexive-world-queries.md

 ## Drawbacks

-This will add slightly more friction in some cases, non-reflexive `WorldQuery` types such as `&mut T` are forbidden from being used in the derive macro.
+This will add slightly more friction in some cases, since types such as `&mut T` are forbidden from being used in the derive macro.
 However, these types can still be used in anonymous `WorldQuery`s or types such as `type MyQuery = (&'static mut A, &'static mut U)`.